Sn0wBiT/qb-tpnrp-lucky-wheel/README.md

 CONFIG.rollPrice = 500 -- Price to roll the wheel
 CONFIG.onlyOnePlayerRollAtTime = true -- Only one player can roll the wheel at a time (Other player have to wait)

--- All prize can be customize at
+-- All prizes can be customized at
 CONFIG.prize
 ```